Create NI task

 Create NI task#

-In addition to specifying the task in the NI MAX, the task can also be specified in the code.
+In addition to specifying the task in NI MAX, tasks can also be configured programmatically using the AITask and AOTask classes from the nidaqwrapper package, which are re-exported from LDAQ.national_instruments.

 Input task#